ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 **Each repository is essentially a backup**
 My client (who's used Git for several years) says he has yet to lose a large amount of data on any project using Git.
 Even if one machine goes down, you can still access your data from other machines.
 The decentralized system is a nice backup feature in disguise.
 If you didn't have this, you'd need to consider backups and disaster recovery strategies.
 Not having to be so worried about this means you reduce the mental burden on you and your team, and reduce the risk of a devastating loss of data and hours.

+**Undo and redo changes with version control**

+Though GitHub can be hard to pick up for the casual user, rolling changes forward or backward is easy thanks to version control - a big plus when you have an entire team creating and reviewing a piece of content.

+Although your trusty word processor offers Undo and Redo buttons, once you undo your most recent changes, save and then close your document, that text is gone forever.
+In contrast, GitHub not only provides an overview of your changes over time, it tells you who made them.

+Bonus: Version control boosts the accountability factor among team members, since you'll now be able to track each person's contribution and easily discover who did what, when.

+**A clean, reader-friendly comments section**

+When two or more people collaborate on content, they usually have discussions about various aspects of that content, including writing or design.
+Most word processors and editing programs handle these horribly, to the point where you end up with a mess of many mind-numbing paragraphs in the margins of your document.
+As contributors add their comments, conversations flows quickly become difficult to keep track of.

+In GitHub, you'll quickly discover comments appear in a neat box directly under the paragraph being discussed.
+You can clearly see which contributor made the comments, the dates conversations occurred, easily track the flow of conversations and resolve them once decisions have been made.